Local well-posedness and global analyticity for solutions of a generalized 0-equation: Local well-posedness in the Himonas-Misiolek space

-Before proceeding with the proof of Theorem \ref{teo1} in the next subsections, observe that the embeddings $E_{\sigma,m}(\R)\hookrightarrow E_{\sigma',m}(\R)$, for $0<\sigma'<\sigma$, guarantee that the function taken as the right-hand side of \eqref{nonlocal}, is a well-defined function from $E_{\sigma,m}(\R)$ to $E_{\sigma',m}(\R)$ for every choice of $k$.
+In this section we want to prove Proposition \ref{teo1} by making use of Autonomous Ovsyannikov Theorem.
+Before doing so in the next subsections, observe that the embeddings $E_{\sigma,m}(\R)\hookrightarrow E_{\sigma',m}(\R)$, for $0<\sigma'<\sigma$, guarantee that the function taken as the right-hand side of \eqref{nonlocal}, is a well-defined function from $E_{\sigma,m}(\R)$ to $E_{\sigma',m}(\R)$ for every choice of $k$.
 Moreover, Condition 1 for the Autonomous Ovsyannikov Theorem is trivially satisfied.
 Therefore, it remains to prove Condition 2.

-The proof of Theorem \ref{teo1} will be given in two parts.
+The proof of Proposition \ref{teo1} will be given in two parts.
 First we will separately prove the case where $k=1$, and then proceed to the case $k>1$.
-This will be done due to the difference in terms of algebraic inequalities that hold only for $k>1$.
-We would like to point out that Theorem \ref{teo1} holds for any positive choice of the parameter $k$, which then recovers the case $b=0$ for the $b$-equation.
-This is a nontrivial result due to the arbitrariness of the degree of nonlinearity.
+We would like to point out that Proposition \ref{teo1} holds for any positive choice of the parameter $k$, which then recovers the case $b=0$ for the $b$-equation.